 About the Author: Kathleen Fuller

-author of Amish fiction, Kathleen Fuller is also a wife, mother,
+Fuller is a best-selling author of Amish fiction.
+She is also a wife,